iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### Workerpool

-This page shows the details of a workerpool and the latests usages.
+This page shows the details of a workerpool and its latest usages.

 ![workerpool details](../../.gitbook/assets/explorer_workerpool-details.png)